godotengine/godot-docs/tutorials/2d/screen-reading_shaders.rst

    disabled) was found before in tree-order.
 -  BackBufferCopy can copy either the entire screen or a region.
-If set to only a region (not the whole screen) and your shader uses pixels not in the region copied, the result of that read is [STRIKEOUT:undefined] (most likely garbage from previous frames).
+If set to only a region (not the whole screen) and your shader uses pixels not in the region copied, the result of that read is undefined (most likely garbage from previous frames).
 In other words, it's possible to use BackBufferCopy to copy back a region of the screen and then use texscreen() on a different region.
 Avoid this behavior!